ohcnetwork/docs/docs/contributing/internship-handbook/index.md

 * Performance multipliers apply to base pay

 #### Performance Multiplier
-Your multiplier is determined by your best performance from either the current month OR the previous month.
+Your multiplier is determined by your best performance over the past 2 months.

 | Story Points Achievement | Multiplier | Maximum Potential Pay |
 |-------------------------|------------|---------------------|